 § 97-3-105.
-Hazing; initiation into organization 0 \mathcal{O} \mathcal{O}
+Hazing; initiation into organization

-A person is guilty of hazing in the first degree when, in the course of another person's initiation into or affiliation (1)with any organization, he intentionally or recklessly engages in conduct which creates a substantial risk of physical injury such other person a third person and thereby causes such injury. to or Any person violating the provisions of subsection (1) of this section shall be guilty of a misdemeanor and, upon (2)conviction thereof, shall be punished by a fine of not more than Two Thousand Dollars (\$ 2,000.00) or imprisonment in the countv iail for not more than six (6) months. or both.
-A person is guilty of hazing in the second degree when, in the course of another person's initiation into or affiliation (3) with any organization, he intentionally or recklessly engages in conduct which creates a substantial risk of physical injury such other person third to or а person.
-Any person violating the provisions of subsection (3) of this section shall be guilty of a misdemeanor and, upon (4)conviction thereof, shall be punished by a fine of not more than One Thousand Dollars (\$ 1,000.00).
-The provisions of this section shall be in addition to other criminal laws, and actions taken pursuant to this section (5) shall not bar prosecutions for other violations of criminal law.
-(Miss.
-Code § 97-3-105)
+- (1) A person is guilty of hazing in the first degree when, in the course of another person's initiation into or affiliation with any organization, he intentionally or recklessly engages in conduct which creates a substantial risk of physical injury to such other person or a third person and thereby causes such injury. - (2) Any person violating the provisions of subsection (1) of this section shall be guilty of a misdemeanor and, upon conviction thereof, shall be punished by a fine of not more than Two Thousand Dollars (\$ 2,000.00) or imprisonment in the county jail for not more than six (6) months, or both. - (3) A person is guilty of hazing in the second degree when, in the course of another person's initiation into or affiliation with any organization, he intentionally or recklessly engages in conduct which creates a substantial risk of physical injury to such other person or a third person. - (4) Any person violating the provisions of subsection (3) of this section shall be guilty of a misdemeanor and, upon conviction thereof, shall be punished by a fine of not more than One Thousand Dollars (\$1,000.00). - (5) The provisions of this section shall be in addition to other criminal laws, and actions taken pursuant to this section shall not bar prosecutions for other violations of criminal law.
+Miss.
+Code § 97-3-105 punishable by law.
+Violations of the University's Anti-Hazing Policy are considered a serious offense.
+Organizations or individuals found responsible for hazing will be adjudicated through the University Student conduct process.
+Organizations or individuals that are found responsible for hazing will result in a sanction of expulsion from the university.